LucasPickering/slumber/docs/src/user_guide/tui/editor.md

 ## Paging

-You can open your response bodies in a separate file browser if you want additional features beyond what Slumber provides.
+You can open request and response bodies in a separate file browser if you want additional features beyond what Slumber provides.
 To configure the command to use, set the `PAGER` environment variable or the `pager` configuration field:

 ```yaml
 pager: bat